sancliffe/google-free-tier/README.md

 ## Phase 3: 🚀 Cloud Run Deployment (Serverless)

-Deploy a Node.js application to **Google Cloud Run** (Free Tier eligible).
+Deploy a Node.js application to Google Cloud Run (Free Tier eligible).
+The updated app now connects to Firestore to persist a visitor count.

-The `3-cloud-run-deployment/` directory contains a sample "Hello World" Node.js application and a `Dockerfile`.

 ### Prerequisites
 - Docker installed on your local machine
 - Artifact Registry created (Phase 1, Step 5)
+- Firestore Database: Ensure you have created a default Firestore database (Native mode recommended) in your project via the GCP Console.

 ### Deploy to Cloud Run
 ```bash
 # From your local machine (in the repository root)
 bash ./3-cloud-run-deployment/setup-cloud-run.sh
 ```

 This script will:

-1. Configure Docker authentication with Artifact Registry
+Configure Docker authentication with Artifact Registry

-2. Prompt you to build the Docker container image
+Prompt you to build the Docker container image

-3. Prompt you to push it to Google Artifact Registry
+Prompt you to push it to Google Artifact Registry

-4. Deploy the service to Cloud Run
+Deploy the service to Cloud Run with unauthenticated access

-The script will prompt you to run Docker commands in a separate terminal.
-Follow the on-screen instructions carefully.
+**Features Enabled:**

+Firestore Integration: The app increments a counter in the visits collection in your default database.

+Static Assets: The app links to a public asset in Google Cloud Storage.

 **Validation:** Once complete, get the URL of your service:

 ```bash
 gcloud run services describe hello-cloud-run --region=us-central1 --format='value(status.url)'
 ```

-Visit the URL in your browser to see your application running.
+Visit the URL in your browser to see your application running and the visitor count incrementing!

 ---

 ## Phase 4: ☸️ GKE Autopilot Deployment (Kubernetes)

-Deploy a Node.js application to **GKE Autopilot**.
+Deploy the same Firestore-connected Node.js application to GKE Autopilot.

 ⚠️ **Cost Warning:** While GKE Autopilot eliminates the cluster management fee, the compute resources (vCPU/RAM) used by your pods are billed.
 A basic deployment typically costs $20-30/month.